Born to Run tours: Prelude

-During 1974, as in previous years, Springsteen was touring almost all the time.
-He had written the song "Born to Run" early in the year, and is known to have been playing it in concert by May if not earlier.
-Early versions of album futures "She's the One" (with parts of what would become "Backstreets") and "Jungleland" (without the Clarence Clemons' later-famous saxophone solo and with an extra section at the end) were beginning to appear in set lists.
-But several events crystallized in the late summer of 1974.
-Springsteen played his last ever gig as an opening act on August 3; after that, he would always be the headliner.
+Throughout 1974, as in previous years, Springsteen toured extensively between recording sessions for Born to Run.
+He had written the title track early in the year, and is known to have been playing it in concert by May if not earlier.
+Early versions of album tracks "She's the One" (with parts of what would become "Backstreets") and "Jungleland" (without the Clarence Clemons' later-famous saxophone solo and with an extra section at the end) were beginning to appear in set lists.
+By the summer of that year, Springsteen's career fortunes had begun to turn; he played his last-ever gig as an opening act on August 3, becoming a headliner from then on.
 On August 14, he played his last show with David Sancious and Ernest "Boom" Carter in the band.

 New Members Tour

-There was over a month's break, then on September 19 he played his first shows, at The Main Point in Bryn Mawr, Pennsylvania, with Max Weinberg and Roy Bittan in the band; these were also the first shows where the band was explicitly billed as the E Street Band.
+On September 19 he played his first show, at The Main Point in Bryn Mawr, Pennsylvania, with Max Weinberg and Roy Bittan in the band; this also marked the point from which the band was explicitly billed as the E Street Band.

 Violinist and stage foil Suki Lahav joined the band in early October.
-Shows were played up and down the East Coast to help integrate the new members' sound into the band as well as to provide some income while recording sessions dragged on — finances were always tight and manager Mike Appel often had to borrow money to pay the road crew.
+Shows were played up and down the East Coast to help integrate the new members' sound into the band as well as to provide some income while recording sessions dragged on — finances were often tight and manager Mike Appel often had to borrow money to pay the road crew.
 An advanced, slightly different mix of "Born to Run" was given to certain progressive rock radio stations throughout November; it made an immediate impression and stimulated interest in Springsteen's first two albums and his concerts.
-On February 5, 1975, another Main Point show was broadcast in its entirety by Philadelphia's WMMR; "Thunder Road" made its first, work-in-progress appearance under the title "Wings for Wheels", and the (unusually long at the time) 2 hour 40 minute show overall is regarded as one of Springsteen's best ever.
-It was also frequently bootlegged soon thereafter, beginning a pattern that would continue for much of Springsteen's career.
+On February 5, 1975, another Main Point show was broadcast in its entirety by Philadelphia's WMMR; "Thunder Road" made its first, work-in-progress appearance under the title "Wings for Wheels", and the 2 hour 40 minute show overall is often regarded by fans as one of Springsteen's best ever.
+It was frequently bootlegged soon thereafter, beginning a pattern that would continue for much of Springsteen's career.

 This tour came to a close on March 9, 1975 after two shows in Washington, D.C.'s Constitution Hall.
-It is thought that Steven Van Zandt appeared in both shows, but in any case it was the last appearances of Suki Lahav, who moved back to Israel soon thereafter.
+It is thought that Steven Van Zandt appeared in both shows, but in any case these were the final appearances of Suki Lahav, who moved back to Israel soon thereafter.